10 Proven Strategies to Streamline RFP Process for Maximum Efficiency

 10. Implementation and Onboarding Plan

-The gap between vendor selection and successful deployment is where 40-50% of RFP value gets lost.
+The gap between vendor selection and successful deployment is where RFP value can get lost.
 Requiring vendors to submit detailed implementation plans as part of their proposal eliminates post-selection surprises and forces realistic planning.

 What to require in vendor implementation plans: